nununoisy/gb-presenter-rs/README.md

    video duration above, rather it's added on to the end.
 6. Select the output video resolution.
 You can enter a custom resolution or use the 1080p/4K presets.
+7. Optionally select a background for the visualization.
+You can select many common image and video formats to use as a background.
+    - You can also elect to export a transparent video later if you would like to use a video editor.
+    - *Note:* Video backgrounds must be 60 FPS, or they will play at the wrong speed.
+A fix for this is planned.
-7. Click **Render!** to select the output video filename and begin rendering the visualization.
+8. Click **Render!** to select the output video filename and begin rendering the visualization.
+    - If you would like to render a transparent video for editing, then choose a filename ending in `.mov` to export in a QuickTime container.
+When asked if you would like to export using ProRes 4444, select **OK**.
-8. Once the render is complete, you can select another track or even change modules to render another tune.
+9. Once the render is complete, you can select another track or even change modules to render another tune.

 ### CLI